July 2020 to June 2021

 The Stacey Cyphert Health Policy fellowship provides select individuals with a rich post-graduate experience in health policy by providing them with broad exposure to the creation and enactment of policy from within central arenas of health policy development.
 By working alongside faculty, executives, and policy professionals throughout state and federal government, the fellow will gain immense experience and mentorship that will prepare the fellow for excellent placements in health policy roles across the country.

 About Stacey Cyphert

 This fellowship was created and is supported in honor of Stacey Cyphert, PhD, who, throughout his career was instrumental in shaping health policy in the state of Iowa and developing a strong relationship among University of Iowa Health Care and state and federal government.
 Selected fellows should seek to exemplify his character and convictions by engaging in superb work throughout the course of the fellowship and crafting substantive relationships with colleagues, elected officials, executives, and others.

 Application Process and Timeline

-The application deadline for the Stacey Cyphert Health Policy Fellowship is Friday, Oct.
-26, 2018.
+The application deadline for the Stacey Cyphert Health Policy Fellowship was Monday, Nov.
+18, 2019.
 Learn more about the application process and timeline.